lamhq/tech-notes/pages/devops/aws/security/identity-management/iam.md

 - resource: `ryan`

-## IAM User
+## User

-An IAM user is an entity that represents a person or service.
+An IAM user is an individual with unique credentials for interacting with AWS.

 Can be assigned:
 - An access key ID and secret access key for programmatic access to the AWS API, CLI, SDK, and other development tools.